Gorisek-Bros/hill-verification-process/hill-approval-criteria-en.md

     3. Stairs and walkaways placed over ground level, should be covered with proper railings.
     4. Appearance of hill should be significantly different from other hills and should not be a copy of a real hill.
 Hills that are part of fictional complex may be similar to each other.
     5. Appearance of hill must be significantly different from tutorial template hill.
+    6. Appearance of hill must allow for jumping in safe conditions.
+Hill must not show any major signs of neglection which would result in closing the hill in real life.

 ## VI.
 Downhill elements